-Access to the park is problematic.
+Access to the park is a significant challenge for truck traffic.
 Truck traffic from Interstate 89 must negotiate the village center, the narrow 1927 Sgt.
 Carlton Clark Memorial Bridge, and an at-grade railroad crossing to reach the Commerce Park.
 For traffic safety reasons, businesses that rely on a large number of truck visits are discouraged from basing their operations in this park.